Glasfasergewebe auf Rolle Vlitex Brandbegrenzungsdecken Blog

 Recommendation therefore for areas with a high fire risk, in order to be able to react quickly and carry out safety measures until the arrival of the fire department.

-Special glass blanket – e.g. VLITEX Fire blanket Premium M
+Special glass blanket – e.g. VLITEX PREMIUM fire protection blanket

 The fire protection blanket made of special fiberglass fabric with silicone coating on both sides is convincing.
 It is tear-resistant, harmless to health and does not conduct.
 Because it remains flexible yet firm when exposed to prolonged heat, it is quite suitable for multiple uses.